mpv-player/mpv/DOCS/man/mpv.rst

 ======================================

 mpv can be embedded into other programs as video/audio playback backend.
-The recommended way to to so is using libmpv.
+The recommended way to do so is using libmpv.
 See ``libmpv/client.h`` in the mpv source code repository.
 This provides a C API.
 Bindings for other languages might be available (see wiki).